 - For those who intend to hold F1 or J1 visas, financial documentation is required that proves sufficient funds are available to finance your education and living expenses.
 These documents cannot be dated more than 9 months from your start term.
 The MITA program starts in the Fall (September) and Spring (January); the earliest the financial documents can be dated is January of the same year for Fall admissions and April for Spring admissions.
 International students are not eligible for financial assistance through the University and the full-time program of study prevents most students from working significant hours to cover expenses.
-To document your finances, you must complete the Financial Statement.
+To document your finances, you must complete the Financial Affidavit of Support.
 Return that form along with an original bank statement or other financial certification to the Master of Information Technology and Analytics Program.
-The Master of Information Technology Program and Analytics, along with the Office of International Student Services (OISS), will issue an I-20 form to admitted students who provide sufficient financial documentation along with the student’s admission acknowledgement form, the non-refundable tuition deposit and orientation fee.
+The Master of Information Technology Program and Analytics, along with the Office of International Student Services (OISS), will issue an I-20 form to admitted students who provide sufficient financial documentation along with the student’s admission acknowledgement form, the non-refundable tuition deposit and fee.

 - All students must submit a copy of their passport.

 - Admitted students who have attended another U.S. school in the F-1 or J-1 status before joining Rutgers University must submit the International Student Advisor’s Report